srkraut/sigma-docs/docs/module/agenda.md

 ### Current Event

 Set alternative text and formatting to show Current Events.
-Xibo will use the Players date/time to work out if the event showing is current and switch to the Current Event template.
+Sigma-DS will use the Players date/time to work out if the event showing is current and switch to the Current Event template.

 - Tick the box to Use an alternative template for Current Events.
 -